andrentaz/infrastructure-and-ops-superstream-observability/2022-04-20/README.md

 ### BCC function names

-You might have many many different ebpf programs running and if they were all writing to the I'm Trace that that quickly becomes hard to hard to manage and hard to read.
+You might have many many different ebpf programs running and if they were all writing to the Trace that that quickly becomes hard to hard to manage and hard to read.
 So instead we want to pass data between user space and kernel using what's called an eBPF map.

 ```bash
 b = BPF(text="""